ThunderStorms21th/ThunderTweaks/README.md

 # ThunderTweaks

-It is a fork of hKTweaks [hKTweaks](https://github.com/corsicanu/hKtweaks) and MoroGoku's [MTweaks](https://github.com/morogoku/MTweaks-KernelAdiutorMOD), properly adaptated to exynos7870/7880/7884/7885/7904/8890 devices (maybe even more).
+It is a fork of Corsicanu's [hKTweaks](https://github.com/corsicanu/hKtweaks) and MoroGoku's [MTweaks](https://github.com/morogoku/MTweaks-KernelAdiutorMOD), properly adaptated to exynos7870/7880/7884/7885/7904/8890 devices (maybe even more).
 Original hKTweaks and MTweaks app is a Mod of Grarak's [KernelAdiutor](https://github.com/Grarak/KernelAdiutor) for compatibilize to Samsung Exynos.
 Thanks to Willi Ye for this great application.
 First version of ThunderTweaks v1.0.0 is builded from hKTweaks v1.1.5 and MTWeaks v2.14.0.